Awelson/Blog/docs/Japanese Section 🗾/Unlocking Japanese/Chapter5.md

 !!! note

-    In "The door opened", or when a verb is used intransitively in general, the speaker does not strictly believe that the door opened on its own.
+    In "The door opened", or when a verb is used intransitively in general, the speaker does not necessarily believe that the door opened on its own.
 For example, they may simply not want to bring attention to the existence of an agent for whatever reason <- This thought pattern is very common in Japanese as we shall see.

 !!! note

     You may have heard from somewhere that intransitive verbs cannot be put into passive voice.
 The above example seems to break that rule, but notice that "open" is ambitransitive.

-    "The door was opened" is simply the passive voice of the sentence "He opened the door" (in which "open" is being used transitively).
+    "The door was opened" is the passive voice of the sentence "He opened the door" (in which "open" is being used transitively).
 The existence of an agent, in this case "He", is implied but not made explicit upon conversion to the passive voice.
 The agent can be made explicit with prepositional phrases (explained soon).
 For example, we can include the prepositional phrase "by him" :

     <p align="center">"The door was opened by him"</p>

+    Thus, it is perhaps more accurate to say that a sentence in which a verb is used intransitively cannot be put into the passive voice.

 ## Intransitive verbs can behave transitively